-The Houston Rodeo 2017 dates are March 7–26, 2017 at NRG Stadium (Formerly Reliant Stadium) in Houston, Texas.
+The Houston Rodeo 2018 dates are February 27 through March 18, 2018 at NRG Stadium (Formerly Reliant Stadium) in Houston, Texas.
 The performers and houston rodeo lineup will be announced in January.
-Check here for the full 2017 Houston Rodeo Schedule.
+Check here for the full 2018 Houston Rodeo Schedule.
 There are live houston concerts every year with some of the very biggest names in country music on hand to entertain the crowds and events in houston.
 Elvis Presley has entertained at the Houston Livestock Show and Rodeo as well as George Strait, Willie Nelson, ZZ Top, Lynyrd Skynyrd, Pit Bull, Brad Paisley, Kid Rock, and Garth Brooks, to name just a few.
 The shows that they put on every year are some of the best in the country and a huge draw for the city of Houston.
 Buy your Houston Rodeo Tickets right here.

 If you're wondering what it means to be the "world's largest" rodeo, all you need to know is that, in 2013, over 2.5 million people attended the event over the 20 days that it was held.
 During that time more than 28,000 volunteers were helping to run all of the special events that the rodeo is famous for, including the Downtown Rodeo Roundup that's held every year near the Houston City Hall, the ever popular Downtown Rodeo Parade and the ConocoPhillips Rodeo Run, which includes a 10K and 5K run as well as a 10K and 5K walk.
 If you're a big fan of barbecue you of course wouldn't want to miss the Worlds Championship Bar-B-Que Contest either.